-Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe III - C 8 Rental Housing Assistance To Homeless Persons CDD S+C/HARHA, SHP AND SROP Ongoing 2014-2022 Action: The City will cooperate with the County of Santa Barbara, the Housing Authority of Santa Barbara, the City of Santa Maria, and other faith-based and community organizations in the County's Continuum of Care program planning process The City will designate the Community Development Program Manager as the City's representative on the Countywide Continuum of Care Application Review Committee.
-The City will consider and, if consistent with the City's HUD approved Consolidated Plan, approve "Certificates of Consistency With Consolidated Plan" for homeless funding applications for projects in Lompoc submitted by local homeless service providers.
-The City will consider the feasibility of participating in HUD's Shelter Plus Care Homeless Rental Housing Assistance (S+C/HRHA) Program, Supportive Housing Program (SHP), and Single Room Occupancy Program (SROP) should service providers and/or advocacy groups for homeless persons raise the need for homeless III - D 12 Deferred Single Family Rehabilita- tion Loan Programs during the annual Need S Assessment Hearing CDBG Ongoing 2014-2022 Action: The City will continue to market the Deferred Single Family Rehabilitation Loan Program to target income senior and disabled households to make necessary upgrades and structural modifications to their homes to facilitate independent living.
+Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe III - C 8 Rental Housing Assistance To Homeless Persons CDD S+C/HARHA, SHP AND SROP Ongoing 2014-2022 Action: The City will cooperate with the County of Santa Barbara, the Housing Authority of Santa Barbara, the City of Santa Maria, and other faith-based and community organizations in the County's Continuum of Care program planning process ★ The City will designate the Community Development Program Manager as the City's representative on the Countywide Continuum of Care Application Review Committee. ★ The City will consider and, if consistent with the City's HUD approved Consolidated Plan, approve "Certificates of Consistency With Consolidated Plan" for homeless funding applications for projects in Lompoc submitted by local homeless service providers. ★ The City will consider the feasibility of participating in HUD's Shelter Plus Care Homeless Rental Housing Assistance (S+C/HRHA) Program, Supportive Housing Program (SHP), and Single Room Occupancy Program (SROP) should service providers and/or advocacy groups for homeless persons raise the need for homeless shelter projects during the annual Needs Assessment Hearing process.
+III - D 12 Deferred Single Family Rehabilita- tion Loan Programs CDD CDBG Ongoing -2014-2022 Action: The City will continue to market the Deferred Single Family Rehabilitation Loan Program to target income senior and disabled households to make necessary upgrades and structural modifications to their homes to facilitate independent living.
 The City will work with and assist community based non-profit organizations, advocacy groups, and/or individuals to access funding in the City's Deferred Single Family Rehabilitation Loan Program The City will continue to post the Deferred Single Family Rehabilitation Loan Program on the City's website at www.CityofLompoc.com under Community Development.
 The City will administer a contract with Catholic Charities to operate an Emergency Repair Grant Program for minor repairs under \$5,000 for elderly and disabled homeowners of single family residences and mobilehomes

-Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe III - E 11 Participation in Reverse Equity Mortgage Program CDD Reverse Equity Pro- gram Annually 2014-2022 through the Commur sess the availability o gram to help elderly h The City will ass Equity Mortgage raise this need d Action: The City will work with the Housing Authority of Santa Barbara County (HASBC) through the Community Development Department's Needs Assessment process to assess the availability of funding for participating in HUD's Reverse Equity Mortgage Program to help elderly homeowners continue to stay in their longtime residences The City will assess the availability of funding for participating in HUD's Reverse Equity Mortgage Program should senior adults and/or senior advocacy groups raise this need during the annual Needs Assessment Hearing process.
-Participation in the program would occur within a year of available funding.
-III - F 14 Mortgage Relief for Homeowners CDD General Fund Annually 2014-2022 Action: The City shall assess the availability of funding available through the federal Housing and Economic Recovery Act, California Senate Bill 1065 and companion legislation as a means of providing mortgage relief for "at risk" homeowners and enabling them to remain in their homes.
-The City shall pursue funding when available on an annual basis.
-III - G 16 Self-Help Hous- ing Construction and Rehabilitation Funds CDD СЅННР Ongoing 2014-2022 Action: The City will work proactively in cooperation with local non-profit corporations such as Habitat for Humanity to obtain California Self-Help Housing Program (CSHHP) funds to assist target income groups build and rehabilitate their homes with their own labor.
-The City will assist non-profit organizations in accessing CSHHP funds by providing needed information for funding applications or by serving as the applicant if the City qualifies for the funding.
-The City will provide letters of support and technical assistance for applicants of CSHHP projects.
-Groups refer to Extremely low, Very Low, Low, and Moderate Income Groups
+Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe III - E 11 Participation in Reverse Equity Mortgage Program CDD Reverse Equity Pro- gram Ongoing -2014-2022 through the Commun sider the feasibility o elderly homeowners o The City will con gage Program sh Action: The City will work with the Housing Authority of Santa Barbara County (HASBC) through the Community Development Department's Needs Assessment process to consider the feasibility of participating in HUD's Reverse Equity Mortgage Program to help elderly homeowners continue to stay in their longtime residences ❖ The City will consider the feasibility of participating in HUD's Reverse Equity Mortgage Program should senior adults and/or senior advocacy groups raise this need during the annual Needs Assessment Hearing process.
+III - F Housing and Economi c Recovery Act, Califor General Fund ursue funding available nia Senate Bill 1065 and d companion legisla- tion as a means of providing mortgage relief for "at risk" homeowners and enabling them to remain in their homes.
+III - G 16 Self-Help Hous- ing Construction and Rehabilitation Funds CDD СЅННР Ongoing -2014-2022 Habitat for Humanity assist target income of the City will assist ing needed infor the City qualifies ing needed information for funding applications or by serving as the applicant if the City qualifies for the funding.
+The City will provide letters of support and technical assistance for applicants of